 This is an opportunity for all staff, researchers and postgraduate students to get together and chat over a burger and a beer (vegetarian and non-alcoholic options are available!).
-After a hard day's study, come along for a relaxed social where you can meet people from other Institutes.
+After a hard day's study, come along for a relaxed social event where you can meet people from other Institutes.

-You will receive an email about the BBQ.
-Just register to let the Graduate School Office know that you will be coming and turn up on the day.
+Information on the BBQ will be in the Graduate School Newsletter.
+Just register to let the Graduate School Office know that you will be coming, whether you have any dietary requirements, and turn up on the day!